Thesis Roadmap and Timeline

 The core of the Master of Science Program in Environmental Studies is the completion of an original Master's thesis.
 The focus of the thesis is determined by the interests of the student and may range from qualitative research in the social sciences to quantitative research in the physical and life sciences.

-The thesis is based on original research conducted by the student under the guidance of a Thesis Advisor and approved by a three-member committee.
+The thesis is based on original research conducted by the student under the guidance of a Committee Chair and approved by a three-member committee.
 Prior to beginning the thesis research, each student must complete a thesis proposal signed by the Thesis Committee, as well as the Graduate Coordinator.

 Design of Research Project (2-3 months)

-- Meet with your Thesis Advisor to determine the focus of your research and discuss potential Thesis Committee members.
+- Meet with your Committee Chair to determine the focus of your research and discuss potential Thesis Committee members.

 - Review literature on your thesis topic and on the research methods used in your field of interest.